INS Udaygiri (2022)

 INS Udaygiri is the Indian Navy's third ship of the Nilgiri-class stealth-guided missile frigates.

-Naming
+Namesake

-Named after a mountain range in the Indian state of Andhra Pradesh, the ship has been christened after the INS Udaygiri, a Leander-class frigate which was in service with the Indian Navy between 1976 and 2007.
+The ship's name is inspired by the Udaygiri mountain range in the Indian state of Andhra Pradesh.
+Further, this is the second ship of the Indian Navy to be named after the mountain range, the first being a Leander-class frigate, INS Udaygiri with the same pennant number.
+The former ship was in service between 1976 and 2007.

 Construction and career

-The ship was laid down on 28 December 2017 and was launched on 17 May 2022.
-The ship is expected to be commissioned by the end of 2024.

 This ship is part of the Project-17 Alpha frigates (P-17A), a class of guided-missile frigates currently being constructed for the Navy by Mazagon Dock Shipbuilders (MDL) and Garden Reach Shipbuilders & Engineers (GRSE).

+The ship was laid down on 7 May 2019 and was launched on 17 May 2022.
+The ship was delivered to the Indian Navy on 1 July 2025.
+This was within a record time of 37 months.

+The ship was commissioned, along with Himgiri, on 26 August at Naval Base, Visakhapatnam.
+This marked the maiden instance when two major surface ships from two different shipyards was commissioned simultaneously.